Hong Kong Pet Shipping - summary information and requirements for the importation of cats and dogs.

-The full set of requirements must be obtained from your local Animal Health Divisional Office - please contact us for your local DEFRA office telephone number.
-Please request from DEFRA a Specimen copy of the Health Certificate as the things that have to be done become somewhat clearer than just referring to the notes.
+The full set of requirements must be obtained from your local Animal Health Divisional Office - please contact us for your local APHA office telephone number.

 Should the import permit show any other requirements then these must also be adhered to.